-- You will complete an 'initial preferences' form by 10th January following the options evening on Thursday December 14th. - All final options choices have to be submitted via MCAS by Wednesday 28th February 2024.
-You will be sent information about how to do this in the week beginning 17th January 2024. - You will be invited to meet with Ms Dasgupta if there is a significant problem with your choices. - In April you will get a letter confirming your options pending any major staffing changes.
+- You will complete an 'initial preferences' form by 20th January following the options evening on Thursday 5th December. - All final options choices will then have to be submitted via a 'final choices' Google form by Thursday 27th February 2025.
+You will be sent information about how to do this in the week beginning 20th January 2025. - You will be invited to meet with Ms Dasgupta if there is a significant problem with your choices. - In April, you will get a letter confirming your options pending any major staffing changes.